How to maximise your casino bonus winnings

 You always ask the helpdesk to remove your bonus.
 Not every casino allows this, but most do, and it can be very worthwhile.

 You made it!
 10 essential rules that will help you to maximise your bonus winnings.
-You now know what to look for in a welcome bonus and what the best and fastest ways are to reaching the cash out point of that bonus.
+You now know what to look for in a welcome bonus and the best and fastest ways to reach the cash out point of that bonus.
 Good luck.